A new classical solution in SU(2) Yang-Mills gauge theory: Main part

 \subsection{Braids, Knots and $\pi_4 (SU(2))$}

-According to the work of the South-Korean mathematician Jie Wu ~\cite{Wu} there is a link between a combinatoric group G(n) to be defined in the appendix and homotopy groups $\pi_n (S^2)$ for $n > 2$ and hence by the Hopf mapping a link with $\pi_n (S^3)$ and G(n) for n $>$ 2.
-What he shows is, that Z(G(n)), the center of G(n), is isomorphic to the n-th homotopy group of the 2-sphere and so Z(G(n)) is isomorphic to the n-th homotopy group of the 3-sphere for n>2 by the Hopf fibration.
+According to the work of the South-Korean mathematician Jie Wu ~\cite{Wu} there is a link between a combinatoric group G(n) to be defined in the appendix and homotopy groups $\pi_n (S^2)$ for $n > 2$ and hence by the Hopf mapping a link with $\pi_n (S^3)$ and G(n) for $n > 2$.
+What he shows is, that Z(G(n)), the center of G(n), is isomorphic to the n-th homotopy group of the 2-sphere and so Z(G(n)) is isomorphic to the n-th homotopy group of the 3-sphere for $n > 2$ by the Hopf fibration.
 From our knowledge about especially $\pi_4 (S^3)$ we know now, that Z(G(n)) is is isomorphic to $Z_2$.
 The connection with Artins braid and pure braid group ~\cite{Ar} comes into the game by the further results, Wu found: \\ Let $B_n$ be Artins braid group for n strands and $P_n$ the pure Artin braid group (see appendix for definitions).
-Then: \begin{enumerate} \item The set of fixed points of $B_n$ action on $G_n$, as a group, is isomorphic to the subgroup of $\pi_n (S^2 )$ consisting of elements of order two. \item The set of fixed points of $P_n$ on $G(n)$, as a group, is isomorphic to $\pi_n (S^2 )$. \end{enumerate}
+Then: \begin{enumerate} \item The set of fixed points of $B_n$ action on $G_n$, as a group, is isomorphic to the subgroup of $\pi_n (S^2 )$ consisting of elements of order two. \item The set of fixed points of $P_n$ on $G(n)$, as a group, is isomorphic to $\pi_n (S^2 )$. \end{enumerate} They should also play a prominent role in the two dimensional non-linear sigma model, since the instanton solutions are directly linked with the the Hopf bundle (see above at the end of the section about the sigma model) Braid groups and knots played already a longer time in Yang-Mills theory, Quantum gravity and generally in quantum field theory a role (see ~\cite{Ka} ), but it seems that the new classical solution characterized by $\pi_4 (SU(2))$ gives a more natural link with this subject, while before it seemed to be introduced artificially.
+Closer examination of this link shall be the subject of further investigation later on. \\ Another aspect, how knot theory might enter is the augmentation of the standard Yang-Mills action